I have had a few clients with shoulder pain recently, so I decided to sit down and write a little about shoulder pain.

 I wanted to put something together that I could print out and give to them so I could educate them on their shoulder pain.

 This is the first part of the shoulder pain series – What causes shoulder pain?.

 How Big of a Problem is Shoulder Pain?

-With about 7.5 million physician visits each year, shoulder pain is a major contributor to the increasing disability caused by musculoskeletal disorders in developing nations (AAOS, 2009).
+With about 7.5 million physician visits yearly, shoulder pain significantly contributes to the increasing disability caused by musculoskeletal disorders in developing nations (AAOS, 2009).

 4 Key Parts to the Shoulder

-The shoulder girdle is composed of 3 bones and 3 main joints held together by ligaments (structures that connect bones to other bones), tendons (structures that connect muscles to bones), bursae and muscles.
+The shoulder girdle comprises three bones and three main joints held together by ligaments (structures that connect bones to other bones), tendons (structures that connect muscles to bones), bursae, and muscles.

 - humerus (upper arm bone)